 1. Call the Police

 Taking photos at the scene is so critical.
-It’s not just about depicting where the property damage is on the vehicles involved, it’s also about position on the road, time of day, weather conditions.
-It’s always best to try and get pictures before any of the vehicles are moved whenever possible.
+It’s not just about depicting where the property damage is on the vehicles involved, it’s also about the position on the road, time of day, weather conditions.
+We encourage you to try and get pictures and videos before any of the vehicles are moved whenever possible.

 3. Obtain Witness Contact Information